 North Berwick is full of shops, cafes and restaurants.
 We found lots of fish and chips joints and ice cream parlours, quirky tearooms (prices were also acceptable, and definitely lower than Edinburgh), coffee shops and many independent boutiques selling clothes and accessories.

 The whole town seems to be focussed on the Scottish Seabird Centre.
 To the point that they won multiple awards for their gardens and floral displays.
 They even have a Puffin Fest in May to celebrate the return of the puffins to the local islands!

 If you have planned a day trip to New Berwick, definitely add a visit to the Scottish Seabird Centre.
-It will open in April 2019 after being closed for refurbishment: chances are that it’ll be even more amazing!
+It re-opened in 2020 after being closed for refurbishment: chances are that it’ll be even more amazing!

 In the Discovery Centre you can zoom in on the wildlife in the area, from the gannets on Bass Rock (the world’s largest colony of Northern gannets) to the puffins on the Isle of May National Nature Reserve.
 Every season offers different sights, because of the different stages of the breeding season: it’s an absolute must-see!

 Between April and the end of September you can book a boat trip to Bass Rock at the Scottish Seabird Centre.
 There are also catamaran runs, like the Three Islands Seabird Seafari or the one that goes to Firth of Forth!

 While there’s a café at the Scottish Seabird Centre, it can be a bit pricey and crowded.
 If you’re in town, I suggest you go to Steampunk Coffee, an industrial chic eatery.